earngpi/Evolution/README.md

-#My First Game: A Simple Evolution Game
+<h1>My First Game: DigiVolution Game</h1>

+<h3>Summary</h3>
-Player takes on the game as a baby monster and keep evolving to higher forms.
-Player collects all that is needed for evolutions and upon collecting the last item and evolve to the final form, finishes the game.
+Player takes on the game as a baby monster, collects all that is needed for evolutions, and evolves to higher forms.

-Learning java and coding to do side projects.
-Feel free to comment on faults or bad practices, it's always a bless to get to learn more.
-Thanks!
+<h3>To Play</h3>
+Clone the repository.
+Then, compile GameFrame.java to create GameFrame.class.
+Finally, run GameFrame.class